-"Poetry is the school I attended to learn to write prose."
+"Poetry is the school I attended to learn to write prose."~Vivian Paley

-I studied and wrote poetry in college*, and later found that writing picture books and writing poetry had much in common.
+I studied and wrote poetry in college, and later found that writing picture books and writing poetry had much in common.
 Both use distilled language in a concentrated presentation.
 Every word counts.
 Both are frequently read aloud and both are generally more rhythmic, more musical forms than straight prose.
 This is true even of free verse.
-Recently, I was asked by teachers to add another writing workshop and a poetry section came to mind.
+When I was asked by teachers to add another writing workshop, a poetry section came to mind.

-This workshop introduces students to basic poetic techniques I find useful in everything I write: metaphor, alliteration, economy, voice, tone, internal and slant-rhymes revision, meter and more.
-Each class opens with poems by a few of my favorite poets, poems meant to get students thinking, illustrate various techniques and to spark the workshop-long homework assignment: Write a poem or two or ten of your own.
+Past workshops have introduced students to basic poetic techniques I find useful in everything I write: metaphor, alliteration, economy, voice, tone, internal and slant-rhymes revision, meter and more.
+Each class opened with poems by a few of my favorite poets, poems meant to get students thinking, illustrate various techniques and to spark the workshop-long homework assignment: Write a poem or two or ten of your own.
 We write, read and discuss poems in each class.
-On the last day, students read their poems in a class poetry slam & Poetic Licenses are awarded to all.

 ~The Best Poetry Links~